-Recent scientific studies have indicated that green tea could protect against cancer, heart disease, and osteoporosis, as well as aid in weight loss.
-But how can it benefit your skin?
+Recent scientific studies have indicated that green tea for skin can ward off skin cancer and the signs of aging.
+We all probably have heard by now that green tea in general is excellent for protections our bodies against cancer, heart disease, and osteoporosis, as well as aid in weight loss.

 Studies show that green tea in skin products can help ward off skin cancer and the signs of aging.

 Green tea is a botanical derived from the leaves and buds of the tea plant Camellia sinensis.
 A bit of an overachiever, green tea is both protective and corrective and available in a wide range of formulations and products for the skin.

 But what is beauty without substance?
 Here’s a brief recap of how green tea came to be in our lives: